box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 ## Get storage policy assignment

 Fetches a specific storage policy assignment.
+Only a Primary Admin can access this endpoint.
+The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `getStoragePolicyAssignmentById`.